69676967/Community-service-list/README.md

 ---

-## Frontend (Web only)
+## Clients (Web only)
-Search "Nostr , Activepub etc client list" for frontend , you can use Fdroid or Zapstore to get the web app or apk
+Search "Nostr , Activepub etc client list" , you can use Fdroid or Zapstore to get the web app or apk If clients can't be found for centralized platforms like Reddit , you can use firefox + ublock

 * https://docs.invidious.io/instances - YouTube
 * https://searx.space - Search engine